-During the process of checking your website with tools like Lighthouse or PageSpeed Insights, you may get the warning "Links do not have a discernible name".
-In this article, we will learn about these errors and how to fix them to enhance the user experience and improve the website's score on performance measurement tools.
+While checking your website with tools like Lighthouse or PageSpeed Insights, you may receive a “Links do not have a discernible name” warning.
+In this article, we will learn about these errors and how to fix them to enhance user experience and improve website scores on performance measurement tools.

 An error related to Accessibility (user experience, accessibility) in Lighthouse / PageSpeed Insights.